samiulengineer/imseg_sar_csml/README.md

   - `display()`
 - `get_metrics()`

 ### Evaluation = True

 #### If we run test.py with evaluation = True, then the the following functions will be executed in the mentioned flow.
-#### If we run test.py with evaluation = True, then the the following functions will be executed in the mentioned flow.

 - `create_paths()`